 Joint Press Statement by Japan and the Russian Federation on the Results of the Japan-Russian Consultations on Counter-Terrorism

-The First Japan-Russian Consultations on Counter-Terrorism was held in Tokyo in 13 - 14 November, 2002, with Ambassador in Charge of International Counter-Terrorism Cooperation Hiroshi Shigeta as Head of the Delegation of Japan and Deputy Minister for Foreign Affairs Anatoly Safonov as Head of the Russian Federation Delegation.
+The Second Japan-Russian Consultations on Counter-Terrorism were held in Moscow on June 23 and 24, with Ambassador in Charge of International Counter-Terrorism Takahiko Horimura as Head of the Japanese Delegation and Deputy Minister for Foreign Affairs Anatoly Safonov as Head of the Russian Federation Delegation.

-Both sides explained counter-terrorism measures taken in their respective countries.
-The representatives of Japan and the Russian Federation confirmed their intention to strengthen cooperation on counter-terrorism at the bilateral level as well as within the framework of multinational organizations and fora including the United Nations, G8, APEC and ARF.
+The two sides explained the counter-terrorism measures that were being taken in their respective countries.
+The representatives of Japan and Russia affirmed their intention to strengthen counter-terrorism measures at the bilateral level and also in the framework of such multilateral organizations and forums as the United Nations, G8, APEC, and ARF.

 Back to Index